frederikprijck/blog.kwintenp/_posts/2016-09-15-combinereducers-enhanced.md

 **Note: some knowledge of the redux architecture is required to continue with this blogpost.
 Checkout <a href="http://redux.js.org/" target="_blank">this</a> for more info on Redux.**

+**Note: Since the PR still isn't merged in the @ngrx/store library, I created a separate npm module with the functionality described below.
+You can find the github repo <a href="https://github.com/KwintenP/combine-reducers-enhanced" target="_blank">here</a>.**

 **TL;DR Go to the [conclusion](#conclusion)**

 ### Current situation